Fear is one of the biggest challenges most marketers face.

 Note: This is not the blog post I set out to write today.
-It was, however, the post I was guided to write.
+It was, however, the post the voice inside me demanded I write.
 I hope it helps.

 People want to have the big paycheck but they don’t want to do the big paycheck work.

-How else do you explain the consistent success of programs that promise to give you a six figure income for pennies a day?
+That’s why you see the consistent success of programs that promise to give you a six figure income for pennies a day without effort.

 You see lots of advice to work your talent and outsource all the rest.

 You might say, “List building isn’t my strength, so I will outsource the job.”